Franknrichie/job-assist/README.md

   - Summarizes the overall fit in a **single paragraph**

 - **Cover Letter Generation**
   Users can generate a formal, customized cover letter based on the resume, job description, and AI feedback.
-The result can be downloaded as `.docx`.
+The result can be downloaded as `.docx` (planned for future release).

 - **User Authentication (JWT)**
   Registered users can:
   - Save past evaluations
-  - View match history (job title, score, summary, bullets, cover letter)
+  - View saved results (score, summary, bullet points, cover letter)
   - Generate and store cover letters tied to evaluations

 - **Anonymous Use**